GiovsTech/Website/content/post/introduction-in-my-blog/index.en.md

 ### Foreword

 Yes, I have realized a blog!
-I so love the systems behind blogging, i.e. the backend, and the communities that are born in a blog.
+I love the systems behind blogging, like the backend and the communities which are born in a blog.

 When I though of open a blog, I dreamt that I could write my life in few paragraphs.
 So , I decided try with Hugo framework, that is wrote in GO, that permit to write posts in markdown format.